teodragovic/teodragovic.github.io/posts/2021-06-15-caching-svg-icon-map.md

 }, []);
 ```

-`useEffect` with empty dependecy array will execute just once, on page load, when app is mounted.
+`useEffect` with empty dependency array will execute just once, on page load, when the app is mounted.

 ## Closing notes

 1. File output from `svgstore` doesn't have `style="display: none;"` on `svg` tag so if you don't wanna SVG map taking up empty space on the page, add `body > svg { display: none; }` inside `<style>` tags in document `<head>`.
 I prefer `<style>` tag over external CSS to avoid any flashes and layout reshuffling.

 2. This approach requires setting `width` and `height` on every icon.
-If all icons are same size this can be easy as setting common `.svg-icon` class in CSS.
+If all icons are the same size this can be easy as setting common `.svg-icon` class in CSS.
 If each icon is different (as they are in my case) size can be set either via dedicated CSS classes or by passing `width` and `heigh` as props on `SvgIcon`.